Anaphylaxis & Food Allergy

 Anaphylaxis is a sudden, life threatening, severe allergic reaction.
 The most dangerous symptoms include breathing difficulties, a drop in blood pressure or shock.

 Common examples of potentially life threatening allergies are those to foods or stinging insects.
-Other allergic reactions may also occur to medications, latex or while exercising.
+Other allergic reactions may also occur to medications, latex, or exercise.

 The emergency treatment is epinephrine, which is usually supplied in epinephrine auto-injectors (example: EpiPen® and EpiPen Jr® or Auvi-Q®).